Depression Counselling in Singapore

 Research shows that a strong therapeutic bond will typically produce positive therapy outcomes!

-At TYHO, depression counselling in Singapore can help with the following:
+At TYHO, counselling for depression can help with the following:

 Techniques and Interventions for Depression

-Below are some of the approaches used at TYHO for treating depression:
+Below are some of the approaches used by TYHO Therapists for depression:

 Psychotherapy: Psychotherapy is a long-term approach that focuses on dealing with deeper issues affecting your life.
 TYHO Therapists may use interventions like cognitive-based therapies to replace your negative thoughts with positive ones.